 Cyberactors don’t like SPF-protected domains, so they’re less likely to be blocklisted by spam filters.
 Use our EasySPF tool to take your email sending sources management to a whole new level.

-An SPF record allows recipient servers to verify whether the sending source is authorized..
-It then accordingly delivers the email to the ‘Inbox’ or ‘Spam’ folder.
+An SPF record allows recipient servers to verify whether the sending source is authorized.
+It then delivers the email to the ‘Inbox’ or ‘Spam’ folder.

 If you want to enhance email deliverability, boost trustworthiness, and mitigate phishing, spoofing, and spamming, you need to implement SPF, along with DKIM and DMARC.
-Find out how to do it the easy way.
+You can find out how to do it the easy way.
 Contact EasyDMARC today.